RaphaelKunis/RaphaelKunis.github.io/index.md

 # The Witcher series
-A website for my favourite character is currently being built here!
-My favourite character is Gerald of Riva
+My favourite character is Gerald of Riva.
+He is a witcher and kills beasts.
+He also searches for a girl named Cirilla.